E3

 Defrost Sensor / Thermistor Error

-“E3” error code on Gladiator freezer display; defrost cycles may not occur or may be excessive, leading to frost buildup or temperature swings.
+The “E3” error code appears on the Gladiator freezer display; defrost cycles may not occur or may be excessive, leading to frost buildup or temperature swings.

 Advertisements